gaterfy/L2s4/README.md

-Repository of Licence 2 Lille 1
+# L2S4

+This repository contains source code and notes in some of the courses taught at Lille 1 university.